lucasgualampa/MINI-Merchant/README.md

 ## Front-End
 > url: `http://localhost:3000/`

-- Dispara request a la API(BACK-END) por medio de un formulario **controlado**.
+- Trigger a request to the API(BackEnd) through a **controlled** form.
-- Permite buscar producto.
+- Lets you search for product.
-- Muestra un catalogo de lo buscado con sus atributos.
+- Shows a catalog of the searched product with their respective attributes.
-- Filtrar por mayor precio, menor precio, nuevos y usados.
+- Allows you to filter by higher price, lower, price, new and used.
-- Limpiar el filtrado.
+- Allows you to clean the search filtering.
-- Paginado.
+- Has pagination.

 ![Alt Text](minimerchant.gif)

-## Lenguaje
+### Programming Language <g-emoji class="g-emoji" alias="tongue" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f445.png">👅</g-emoji>
 - JavaScript
-## Tecnologias
+### Technologies <g-emoji class="g-emoji" alias="toolbox" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f9f0.png">🧰</g-emoji>
-### BackEnd:
+#### BackEnd:
 - NodeJS
 - Express
 - Swagger
-### FrontEnd:
+#### FrontEnd:
 - React
 - React-Router
 - Redux